gilad-teller/ets2-telemetry-server/Readme.md

 Starting from version 3.0.0 this is possible, but I haven't yet had time to update the default skins to display it.
 But I will ;)

+> I updated from 3.2.5 to 4.0.0 and everything broke.
+This app sucks!

+Some structural changes were made to the telemetry API which may break older skins.
+Either update the skin to be compatible with 4.0.0, or wait for the skin creator to update the skin.

 ## Dashboard skin tutorial

 The tutorial is included in the ZIP package (see "Dashboard Skin Tutorial.pdf").
 You may download it separately from [here](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/Dashboard%20Skin%20Tutorial.pdf).